Lori Loughlin Reportedly Leaning On Yoga, Faith, And Friends Amid College Admissions Scandal

 “If I was her attorney, I would not be happy with how she acted,” Citron said.

 Still, Loughlin’s cheery public persona could be taken as a defense mechanism as she tries to stay positive amid the dire charges against her, which could result in jail time.
-After decades working as a Hollywood actress on shows like Fuller House and Where Calls the Heart—two gigs she has now lost in the wake of the college admissions allegations—Loughlin’s natural defense could be to “put on a smile and wave,” the lawyer explained.
+After decades working as a Hollywood actress on shows like Fuller House and When Calls the Heart—two gigs she has now lost in the wake of the college admissions allegations—Loughlin’s natural defense could be to “put on a smile and wave,” the lawyer explained.

 Lori Loughlin’s next court date has not yet been announced.